DocOtak/jsonprofile/README.md

   "comments": "", // optional key, for humans, applies to the entire profile, cannot change the meaning of the rest of the object
   "index_comments": {
-		// this object can have as many entries as there are in "index" + "awaiting" + "missing" "index": "comment" // "row level" comments for humans, applied to some specific index, "index" must be a string (cast) and appear in one of "index", "awaiting" or "missing", convert numbers to strings.
+		// this object can have as many entries as there are in "index" + "awaiting" + "missing" "index": "comment" // "row level" comments for humans, applied to some specific index, "index" must be a string (cast) and appear in one of "index", "awaiting" or "missing", convert numbers to strings using index_precision as a truncation length.
   },
   "legacy": {
       "sum": ???, // sumfile representation for this "cast", format TBD